lumina-desktop/lumina-docs/luminaplugins.rst

    Custom Application

-The Custom App option, seen in :numref:`Figure %s <luminamenuplugin3>`, adds a specific quickstart icon for a single application to the right-click menu.
+The :guilabel:`Custom App` option, seen in :numref:`Figure %s <luminamenuplugin3>`, adds a specific quickstart icon for a single application to the right-click menu.
 Pictured is the icon for the "About" application, which is displaying current |trueos| system information.

 .. _File Manager: